Lightstreamer/Lightstreamer-example-Portfolio-adapter-dotnet/README.md

 ## Install
 If you want to install a version of this demo in your local Lightstreamer Server, follow these steps.
-* Download *Lightstreamer Server 6.0* (Lightstreamer Server comes with a free non-expiring demo license for 20 connected users) from [Lightstreamer Download page](http://www.lightstreamer.com/download.htm), and install it, as explained in the `GETTING_STARTED.TXT` file in the installation home directory.
+* Download *Lightstreamer Server 6.0* (see the [Compatibility Notes](https://github.com/Weswit/Lightstreamer-example-Portfolio-adapter-dotnet#lightstreamer-compatibility-notes) for more details about the correct version; Lightstreamer Server comes with a free non-expiring demo license for 20 connected users) from [Lightstreamer Download page](http://www.lightstreamer.com/download.htm), and install it, as explained in the `GETTING_STARTED.TXT` file in the installation home directory.
 * Get the `deploy.zip` file of the [latest release](https://github.com/Weswit/Lightstreamer-example-Portfolio-adapter-dotnet/releases) and unzip it
-* Plug the Proxy Data Adapter and the Proxy MetaData Adapter into the Server: go to the `Deployment_LS` folder and copy the `DotNetPortfolio` directory and all of its files to the `adapters` folder of your Lightstreamer Server installation.
+* Plug the *Proxy Data Adapter* and the *Proxy MetaData Adapter* into the Server: go to the `Deployment_LS` folder and copy the `DotNetPortfolio` directory and all of its files to the `adapters` folder of your Lightstreamer Server installation.
-* Launch Lightstreamer Server.
+* Launch *Lightstreamer Server*.
 The Server startup will complete only after a successful connection between the Proxy Adapters and the Remote Adapters.
 * Launch the *Remote .NET Adapter Server*.
 Run the `DotNetCustomServer.bat` script under the `Deployment_DotNet_Server(custom)` directory.
 The script runs the `DotNetPortfolioDemoLauncher_N2.exe` Custom Launcher, which hosts both the Remote Data Adapter and the Remote Metadata Adapter for the .NET Portfolio Demo.
 In case of need, the .NET Server prints on the log a help page if run with the following syntax: "DotNetServer /help".
 Please note that the .NET Server connects to Proxy Adapters, not vice versa.
-* Test the Adapter, launching a client listed in [Clients Using This Adapter](https://github.com/Weswit/Lightstreamer-example-Portfolio-adapter-dotnet#clients-using-this-adapter).
+* Test the Adapter, launching the [Basic Portfolio Demo - HTML Client](https://github.com/Weswit/Lightstreamer-example-Portfolio-client-javascript#basic-portfolio-demo---html-client)
-    * For example, in order to make the [Basic Portfolio Demo - HTML Client](https://github.com/Weswit/Lightstreamer-example-Portfolio-client-javascript#basic-portfolio-demo---html-client) front-end pages get data from the newly installed Adapter Set, you need to modify the front-end pages and set the required Adapter Set name to PORTFOLIODEMO_REMOTE when creating the LightstreamerClient instance.
-So edit the `lsClient.js` file of the Hello World front-end deployed under `Lightstreamer/pages/HelloWorld` and replace:<BR/>
+    * In order to make the [Basic Portfolio Demo - HTML Client](https://github.com/Weswit/Lightstreamer-example-Portfolio-client-javascript#basic-portfolio-demo---html-client) front-end pages get data from the newly installed Adapter Set, you need to modify the front-end pages and set the required Adapter Set name to PORTFOLIODEMO_REMOTE when creating the LightstreamerClient instance.
+So edit the `lsClient.js` file of the Basic Portfolio Demo front-end deployed under `Lightstreamer/pages/PortfolioDemo_Basic` and replace:<BR/>
 `var lsClient = new LightstreamerClient(protocolToUse+"//localhost:"+portToUse,"PORTFOLIODEMO");`<BR/>
 with:<BR/>
 `var lsClient = new LightstreamerClient(protocolToUse+"//localhost:"+portToUse,"PORTFOLIODEMO_REMOTE");`<BR/>